 It provides subsidised accommodation and meals to students at reasonable rates.
 It offers accommodation to all of the undergraduate body and to roughly half of the graduates, including all of those in their first year of study.
 In order to assist undergraduates entitled to financial support the College provides funds to the Oxford Bursary Scheme.
-For the academic year 2021-22 the number of awards made to Queen's students was 68. the total value of which was £194,204.
-31 Queen's students were awarded Crankstart (formerly Moritz-Heyman) Scholarships, providing bursaries of £123,237 in total and fee reductions of £20,000.
-In addition the College awarded 23 Scholarships, each with a value of £450, 35 Junior Scholarships, each with a value of £300, and 34 Exhibitions, each with a value of £150, to undergraduates on academic merit, without reference to background.
-To support the costs of graduate students the College made a number of Scholarship awards, including a growing number of fully funded studentships for both fees and living costs, to a total value of £483,756.
-The College was particularly pleased to support the University of Oxford's Black Academic Futures scheme through the award of three postgraduate scholarships which provide financial support to black students.
-Support was also provided to the University of Oxford's Graduate Scholarship Scheme for Ukraine Refugees, which will provide a scholarship and accommodation to one refugee student at the College in 2022-23.
-In addition, the College operates a targeted Hardship Scheme, which makes awards to both undergraduates and graduates up to a total value of £15,000.
-In 2021-22 the College was also particularly mindful of the lingering consequences of the pandemic on its students and the growing impact of consumer inflation on living costs.
+For the academic year 2022-23 the number of awards made to Queen's students was 62 (2022: 68), the total value of which was £209,448 (2022: £194,204).
+30 (2022: 31) Queen's students were awarded Crankstart (formerly Moritz-Heyman) Scholarships, providing bursaries of £138,685 (2022: £123,237) in total and fee reductions of £25,000 (2022: £20,000).
+In addition the College awarded 23 (2022: 23) Scholarships, each with a value of £450, 30 (2022: 35) Junior Scholarships, each with a value of £300, and 27 (2022: 34) Exhibitions, each with a value of £150, to undergraduates on academic merit, without reference to background.
+To support the costs of graduate students the College made a number of Scholarship awards, including a growing number of fully funded studentships for both fees and living costs, to a total value of £629,581 (2022: £483,756).
+The College was particularly pleased to continue to support the University of Oxford's Black Academic Futures scheme through the award of two postgraduate scholarships which provide financial support to black students.
+Support was also again provided to the University of Oxford's Graduate Scholarship Scheme for Ukraine Refugees, which will provide a scholarship and accommodation to one refugee student at the College in 2023-24.
+In addition, the College operates a targeted Financial Assistance Scheme, which makes awards to both undergraduates and graduates up to a total value of £15,000 (2022: £15,000).
+In 2022-23 the College was particularly mindful of the growing impact of consumer inflation on living costs.

-The College provides academic support to students through book and equipment grants and an academic travel grant scheme which together made awards totalling £64,493 in 2021-22.
+The College provides academic support to students through book and equipment grants and an academic travel grant scheme which together made awards totalling £93,121 (2022: £63,453) in 2022-23.